-Trine team participates in BUV competition
+Trine students participate in BUV competition

 Trine University’s Basic Utility Vehicle team competed in Batavia, Ohio, on April 23.